zaxblackdragon/Calculator/README.md

 ### Styles
 The layout will be done with a linked stylesheet (style.css) and the Bootstrap cdn for the grid system.

+### JS
+Javascript file will link to the above html file to complete each operator's function and add each solution to the html page using jquery

+### Routes

+There will be a js file for the server and html routs.